 My weekend in Berlin wasn’t planned down to the minute as many of my trips are.
 In fact, my friend and I chose it purely based on flight prices and timetables as we were looking for an efficient stopover on our way from Dublin to Cairo.
 Berlin made the most sense within these parameters, so it was kind of like, okay, well, I guess we’ll go to Berlin!
 We had a vague idea of things we wanted to see, and I knew in the back of my head there was a big cathedral somewhere.
 Well, as we explored Museum Island in the scorching afternoon heat, we stumbled upon the beautiful Berliner Dom.
 From the outside it is simply striking- the intricate architecture, the perfect green domes, the sparkling cross that touches the sky…

 Many sources say that while a church has been on this site for a long while, the structure you see now was only completed in 1905 and, after extensive damage during World War II, was restored between the 1980s and 1990s.
 For some this might make it less impressive, especially when you put it up against cathedrals that have been standing for centuries.
 But age is too often used as a rubric to grade a building’s grandeur.
-New ones, old ones, Victorian ones, millennial ones, baroque ones… all styles and ages have the potential for beauty in my eyes, and this building certainly made the cut.
+New ones, old ones, Victorian ones, millennial ones, baroque ones… all styles and ages have the potential for beauty, and this building certainly made the cut.

 We went both above and below the church, to see the city views from up high and the resting places in the crypt down below.
 The stairway to the gallery was pleasant and not nearly as long, crowded, dank, or narrow as many others I had climbed, and the city views were more than pleasant.
 The crypt was very interesting as well, and a blessedly cool escape from the June warmth.